Switch Mobility: Low floor era

 Optare began introduction of low-floor buses in the UK in 1995 with the launch of the Optare Excel full size single decker.
 Although low floor single decker buses had begun to appear as early as 1993.
 Initially, the Excel used Cummins engines and Allison Transmissions with later examples (Excel 2) having Mercedes-Benz engines available as an option.
-The introduction of the Excel marked the start of sustained period of selling integral bus products rather than body on chassis combinations, which continued until the Darwen merger briefly brought East Lancs models to the range.
+The introduction of the Excel marked the start of a sustained period of selling integral bus products rather than body on chassis combinations, which continued until the Darwen merger briefly brought East Lancs models to the range.

 With modifications of the DB250 chassis to become the DB250LF, in 1997, the Spectra became the first fully low-floor double decker bus on offer in the UK.

 Also in 1997 the Solo was launched and became a success for Optare.
 With a unique design of a front axle forward of the door, it allowed a low-floor layout in a very short bus, and also came equipped with kneeling suspension for even greater access.
 Its styling and innovation led to a Millennium Products award and the Queen's Award for Innovation.